 For example, this shortcode:

-produces this video, which is wider than the default embed without width & height option settings:
+produces this video, which is wider than the default embed without custom width and height settings:

 - To embed the video with default width and height adapted to your theme: